Vianney Visit Weekend

 Young men discerning seminary life will stay overnight at SJV.
 There is no charge for a Vianney Visit weekend, and *all meals are provided.

 *During normal food preparation at Saint John Vianney College Seminary, cooking utensils, equipment, and preparation areas are shared.
-As a result, SJV cannot guarantee that any food item is completely free of allergens (egg, fish, milk, peanuts, shellfish, soy, tree nuts and wheat).
-If you have an extreme food allergy, we recommend you bring your own food to eat during your Vianney Visit weekend.
+As a result, SJV cannot guarantee that any food item is completely free of allergens (egg, fish, milk, peanuts, shellfish, soy, tree nuts, and wheat).
+If you have a severe food allergy, we recommend that you bring your own food for your Vianney Visit weekend.
 Limited gluten-free food options are available at each meal.
-Some meals are eaten at the University of St. Thomas.
+Men will eat some meals at the University of St. Thomas campus dining halls.
 Please visit their Dining Services page for more information.

 To Register

-Contact your Vocation Director.
-Let him know you would like to attend the next Vianney Visit weekend.
-Please note registration guidelines for the fall and spring Vianney Visits:
+Contact your Vocations Office first, and let them know you would like to attend the next Vianney Visit weekend.
+After speaking with your Vocations Office, you will fill out the Vianney Visit registration form.
+(The registration form for the 2026-27 academic year will be available in August.)
+Please note the registration guidelines for the fall and spring Vianney Visits:

 November - For high school juniors through college-age men who have not completed undergraduate studies (up to age 24).